Subhajit-Bera/Digital-Diary/README.md

-# Blog-Website
+# Digital-Diary
- Blog website is a web application ,where an user can post ther daily blogs.Tachnology used HTML,CSS,JS,EJS.,ExpressJS,MongoDB,Mongoose
+ Digital Diary is a web application ,where an user can post ther daily records.Tachnology used HTML,CSS,JS,EJS.,NodeJS,ExpressJS,MongoDB,Mongoose